bharat3214/genai_peices_project/README.md

 ## Try it Out! 🚀

-You can see the live website here: [https://your-username.github.io/gym-facts/](https://your-username.github.io/gym-facts/) (Replace `your-username` with your GitHub username and `gym-facts` with your repository name).
+You can see the live website here: [https://bharat3214.github.io/gym-facts/](https://bharat3214.github.io/gym-facts/)

 ## Contributing 🤝